Hydraulic Engineers in Aotearoa New Zealand

 Well-constructed and calibrated hydraulic and hydrological models can clearly demonstrate the consequences of fluctuating and increased water demands, pipe flows and pressures in water and wastewater systems; the impact of climate change on the distribution and quality of water resources, above and below land surfaces, and on infrastructure by forecasting water pressures and flows, deficiencies and risk; and lay bare the effectiveness of proposed solutions.
 Both hydraulic and hydrological analyses create opportunities for improved operational performance and cost savings.

-WSP services encompass pressurized piping and networks, and gravity-flow piping.
+WSP services encompass pressurised piping and networks as well as gravity-flow channels and sewers.
 Our specialists have investigated pipeline breaks and re-engineered systems conveying water, sewage, acid/caustic, slurries, sand paste, hydrocarbons and steam.
 We have also investigated and resolved odour and/or surcharge in combined sewers, drop shafts and tunnel/outfall systems to reduce basement and surface flooding.
-Services range from raw water transmission lines and risk evaluation and valve criticality to pump, valve and piping design and testing, through to dynamic models of hydraulic grade line (HGL).
+Services range from raw water transmission lines and risk evaluation and valve criticality to pump, valve and piping design and testing including steady and transient Hydraulic Grade Line (HGL).

-WSP provides advanced studies and designs for hydraulic structures including storm inlets, drop shafts, combined sewer overflow (CSO) tunnels and outfall structures for storm, sanitary/combined, or industrial or mining systems.
-Our services encompass storm water, industrial and mining systems, wastewater and CSO, and review and training.
+WSP provides advanced studies including Computational Fluid Dynamics (CFD) and designs for hydraulic structures including storm inlets, drop shafts, combined sewer overflow (CSO) tunnels and outfall structures for storm, sanitary/combined, or industrial or mining systems.
+Our services encompass stormwater, industrial and mining systems, wastewater and CSO, and review and training.

-WSP provides advanced hydraulic solutions for process and flow control challenges in plant and pumping systems for the water, wastewater, mining, hydropower and industrial sectors around the world.
+WSP provides advanced 3D and hydraulic transient solutions for process and flow control challenges in plant and pumping systems for the water, wastewater, mining, hydropower and industrial sectors around the world.
 We offer a full range of services from conceptual studies to detailed design, commissioning or performance monitoring—for process piping in plants and pump stations and for pipelines conveying water, sewage, acids or slurries.
-We also specialize in fluid transients (water hammer) and 3D numerical or scale models.
+We also specialise in fluid transients, including key staff who helped develop the HAMMER model (water hammer) and are active worldwide, as well as advanced 3D numerical or scale models.

 Laser scanning and terrain modelling